Mazda says vehicles comply with regulations after Japan orders diesel probe

-TOKYO Mazda Motor Corp (7261.T), the top seller of diesel cars in Japan, said on Tuesday its vehicles do not feature defeat devices - software Volkswagen AG (VOWG_p.DE) said it used to skirt U.S. emissions tests - and that they complied with regulations in all its markets.
+TOKYO, Sept 29 Mazda Motor Corp, the top seller of diesel cars in Japan, said on Tuesday its vehicles do not feature defeat devices - software Volkswagen AG said it used to skirt U.S. emissions tests - and that they complied with regulations in all its markets.

 The statement comes after Japan's transport ministry said on Friday it had asked automakers selling diesel cars locally to report on whether they complied with legal procedures.